 BOSTON — The start of every August will kick off Ice Bucket Challenge Week in Massachusetts.

-The former Boston College baseball star was diagnosed in 2012 with amyotrophic lateral sclerosis, also known as Lou Gehrig’s Disease.
-There is no known cure for the disease that weakens muscles and impairs physical functioning.
+The Beverly native and former Boston College baseball star was diagnosed in 2012 with amyotrophic lateral sclerosis, or ALS.
+There is no known cure for the disease, which weakens muscles and impairs physical functioning.

 The bill calls on Massachusetts residents to observe Ice Bucket Challenge Week “in an appropriate manner.”